aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 double priceOfSteak = 6.99;
 ```

-We'll learn more about all of Java's different data types soon, but here are the ones we see here:
+We'll learn more about all of Java's different data types soon, but these are the ones we see here:
-- `int`: short for integer; a whole number
+- `int`: short for integer; a whole number.
 - `String`: any combination of letters and words.
-The word String is a class, so always begins with a capital S
+The word "String" is a class, so it always begins with a capital letter.
-- `double`: a number with a decimal
+- `double`: a number with a decimal.

 Notice anything about how we write variables?
-That's right - it's camel case!
+That's right — it's in camel case.

 Let's contrast that with how we defined the `HelloWorld` class.
-In Java, it's conventional to for a class name to have all upper case letters (even the first word).
+In Java, it's conventional for a class name to start each word with an uppercase letter (even the first word).

 #### Independent Practice (10 mins)

-With a partner, take 7 minutes to write these variables and print them to the console:
+With a partner, take seven minutes to write these variables and print them to the console:
-- How many licks it takes to get to the center of a Tootsie pop
+- How many licks it takes to get to the center of a Tootsie pop.
-- Your home city and state
+- Your home city and state.
-- The price of an ice cream cone from Mr Softee
+- The price of an ice cream cone from Mister Softee.

 We'll have a few people demo what they did when they're done.